-Like with other crashes involving Teslas, a fatal accident last month in Houston prompted questions from safety officials about whether the car’s semi-autonomous Autopilot feature was involved.
+Like with other crashes involving Teslas, a fatal accident in April in Houston prompted questions from safety officials about whether the car’s semi-autonomous Autopilot feature was involved.

 This time the concerns were especially pointed.
 That’s because when emergency personnel examined the charred wreck of the 2019 Model S, they didn’t find anyone in the driver’s seat.